segelmark/FSND-capstone-project/README.md

 Navigate to project homepage [http://localhost:5000](http://localhost:5000)

 ## API Documentation
-This describes the resources available through the Dolphin Therapy API, which allows for easy integration of the booking capaibilities into any web or mobile application.
+This describes the resources available through the Booking API, which allows for easy integration of the booking capaibilities into any web or mobile application.

-### Endpoints (to be implemented)
+### Endpoints
 * GET '/therapists'
 * GET '/therapists/id'
 * POST '/therapists'